Texas vs. Baylor Women's Basketball Predictions & Picks - December 30

 Texas Schedule Analysis

-- When the Longhorns defeated the UConn Huskies (No. 15 in the AP's Top 25) on December 3 by a score of 80-68, it was their signature win of the year thus far.
+- When the Longhorns took down the UConn Huskies (No. 15 in the AP's Top 25) on December 3 by a score of 80-68, it was their signature victory of the season thus far.

+- The Longhorns have tied for the ninth-most Quadrant 1 wins in the country (two).

-- The Longhorns have five wins versus Quadrant 3 opponents, tied for the second-most in Division 1.
+- The Longhorns have five wins versus Quadrant 3 teams, tied for the second-most in the nation.

 Get tickets for any college basketball game this season at Ticketmaster!